Psychiatric Hospital, Tuesday, September 11, 2001 – Connecticut

 “Pam, the janitor just told me that a plane flew into the World Trade Center in New York City.”

 “Are you sure?”
 I learned to double-check anything I heard at a psychiatric hospital since it was often unreliable information.

-Dr. Adam said, “Let’s go turn on the TV in the health clinic since there are no patients there right now.”
+“Let’s go turn on the TV in the health clinic since there are no patients there right now.”

-We quickly walked there and turned on the TV.
 We could not believe our eyes as they showed the smoke pouring out of the World Trade Center.
 All of a sudden, the newscaster said, “Oh no!
 Another plane just hit the other tower!”
 We stared in disbelief and shock.

 After about an hour, we continued our rounds on the other units.
 Neither of us wanted to be alone in the midst of this uncertainty when no one understood what was happening.
 The hospital director asked the staff to turn off all the TVs on the units so the patients wouldn’t become upset.
 A number of them were psychotic (out of reality) or going through alcohol or heroin withdrawal.
 The children and teens had all been through so much trauma in their short lives that they didn’t need any additional stress.
 Not even the adults understood what was happening.
 Since we were located two hours from New York City, some of the patients may have family members affected by the crisis.
 I could hardly believe that I had just flown through Washington DC and over New York City the day before.

 As the day wore on, we heard that the Pentagon had been hit and another plane crashed in Pennsylvania.
 When would it end and who was doing this?
 There were so many questions and no clear answers in all the confusion.
 As soon as my workday ended, I drove home while listening intently to the radio.
 Upon my arrival, I turned on my television and watched the scenes unfold in shock and sadness.
 I prayed for all those involved and for the rescuers at the sites.
 All the planes had been grounded in and out of the entire country.